Cruise of the Kings: Conception

 The cruise was drafted by Queen Frederica of Hanover, the queen consort of Greece as the wife of King Paul of Greece, to promote and "open the doors" to tourism in Greece, specifically in the Greek islands.
 The growth of tourism was hoped for as it would assist in economic recovery following World War II and the Greek Civil War.
 Another aim of the cruise was to rebuild ties between European royal families following World War I and World War II.

 According to Frederica's memoir, she was approached in 1954 by Eugenios Eugenidis, a Greek shipowner, who asked her to visit one of his transatlantic liners and give it her name.
 When this is done, the shipowner typically gives a brooch.
 However, Frederica requested that Eugenidis instead assist her in organising a cruise for the royal families in Europe.

 The Greek Consul in Naples of the time, Tylpados, also revealed to the French news outlet Combat that "several engagements" were hoped to be announced by the end of the cruise.
-Prince Michael of Greece and Denmark claimed in 2003 that "some marriages or engagements" amongst royals was one of the aims the cruise.
-The only marriage that was arranged during the cruise was that of Prince Alexander of Yugoslavia and Princess Maria Pia of Bourbon-Parma.
+Prince Michael of Greece and Denmark claimed in 2003 that "some marriages or engagements" amongst royals was one of the aims of the cruise.
+The only marriage that was arranged during the cruise was that of Prince Alexander of Yugoslavia and Maria Pia of Savoy.
 However, King Paul's oldest daughter Princess Sophia and Prince Juan Carlos of Spain first met on the cruise and they would marry eight years later.